venture23-aleo/verulink/aleo/README.md

 **1. Rust:** Refer to the [Installation Guide](https://www.rust-lang.org/tools/install) for assistance with Rust installation.

-**2. SnarkOS:** Follow the instructions provided in the [Installation Guide](https://github.com/AleoHQ/snarkos?tab=readme-ov-file#22-installation).
+**2. SnarkOS:** Clone the testnet3 branch of snarkOS and follow the instructions provided in the [Installation Guide](https://github.com/AleoHQ/snarkos?tab=readme-ov-file#22-installation).
 If you encounter build issues, consider trying the fix provided [here](https://github.com/eqlabs/snarkOS/tree/fix/compile).

 **3. Leo language:** Get Leo up and running with the help of the [Installation Guide](https://github.com/aleoHQ/leo).